 WHAT YOU SHOULD KNOW:

 The chickenpox vaccine is an injection given to protect you from chickenpox.
 Chickenpox is a common childhood infection caused by the varicella-zoster virus.
 The virus causes fever and an itchy rash that spreads over the entire body.
 The rashes turn into small blisters that dry up to form scabs.
 The infection may spread and damage your skin, lungs, and brain.
+The chickenpox vaccine may be given by itself or combined with other vaccines.

 Return to the emergency department if: